24 December 2025

 Born John Edward Waugh in 1910, Jack was a commercial artist and illustrator whose work featured in Australian publications such as Man, Man Junior, Adam and Cavalcade.

-Son Andrew Waugh, who still lives in Jamberoo and ran its newsagency until 2022, said his father was one of the artists who were part of the K.G.
-Murray publishing group in Sydney.
+Son Andrew Waugh, who still lives in Jamberoo and ran its newsagency until 2022, said his father was an artist with the K G Murray publishing group in Sydney.

-That same image appeared on the back page of The Australian Women’s Weekly each Christmas for more than a decade.
+For more than a decade, that same image would appear on the back page of The Australian Women’s Weekly each Christmas.

 “It was a picture of Santa Claus sharing a billy tea with an Aussie outback drover, and his horse and some reindeer are getting to know each other in the background,” he said.